+could fill the mine with

 "It is horrible.
 You often wish you were dead, there is no shelter, we are lying in water ... our clothes do not dry."

+GERMAN SOLDIER, PASSCHENDAELE, 1917

+WATERLOGGED

-GERMAN SOLDIER, PASSCHENDAELE, 1917 WATERLOGGED The water table around Ypres was very high, so the trenches were built above ground by banking up earth and sandbags.
+The water table around Ypres was very high, so the trenches were built above ground by banking up soil and sand bags.
 Even so, the trenches were constantly flooded.
-Pumping out mines and trenches, as these Australian tunnellers are doing at Hooge, Belgium in September 1917, was an essential, never-ending task.
+Pumping out mines and trenches, as these Australian tunnelers are doing at Hooge, Belgium, during September 1917, was an essential, never-ending task.

 Passchendaele During 1917, the British planned a massive attack against the German front line around Ypres, Belgium.
 They aimed to break into Belgium and capture the channel ports, stopping the German submarines from using them as a base to attack British shipping.
-The Battle of Messines began on 7 June 1917.
+The battle began on June 7, 1917.
 After a huge artillery bombardment, 19 mines packed with 1 million tons of explosive blew up simultaneously under the German lines on Messines Ridge.
-The noise could be heard in London 220 km (140 miles) away.
+The noise could be heard in London 140 miles (220 km) away.
 The ridge was soon captured, but the British failed to take quick advantage.
-Heavy rainfall in August and October turned the battlefield into a muddy marshland.
-The village and ridge of Passchendaele were eventually captured on 10 November 1917, only to be lost again the following March.
-In summer 1918, the Allies re-captured and kept the ground.
+Heavy rainfall in August and October turned the battlefield into a muddy wasteland.
+The village and ridge of Passchendaele were eventually captured on November 10, 1917, only to be lost again the following March.
+In summer of 1918, the Allies recaptured and kept the ground.